 The robber ran down the stairs three steps at a time while I could only manage two.
 As I ran, thoughts whizzed through my mind.
 I felt mad and frustrated at the man for preying on Mr Teo.
 Mr Teo had always helped us in many ways and we were on good terms with him.
 I burst forth and ran with all my might, eyes on the man who was running as fast as his legs could carry him.
 Soon, we reached the ground floor and my legs were hitting soft grass instead of concrete ground.

+Although it was dark, my eyes could make out a faint burly figure because of the streetlights.
 Then all of a sudden, the figure dropped and disappeared into a deep, dark abyss in front of me.
 I was going too fast to realise it was a drain.
 Too fast that I could not stop myself in time as I tripped and was pushed by my own body weight into the drain.
 I landed on the robber and rolled over as he groaned weakly before lying motionless.
 I later concluded he was unconscious.

 It seemed like eternity before the glorious light of the torches of a few policemen shone on us.
 My injuries were not as bad as I imagined.
 After all, I landed on the robber and he broke my fall.
 The man however, suffered severe injuries, breaking a few bones here and there and was brought to the hospital immediately.
 I breathed a sigh of relief as the sight of my dad and Mr Teo waiting for me at the HDB block reached my eyes.